LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 # Getting started

 There are two possible ways to build SIMULATeQCD.
-If you are running somewhere where you have superuser privileges, we recommend that you use the [container build](./gettingStarted.md#build-container).
+If you are running on your own laptop or desktop and have an NVIDIA GPU, we recommend that you use the container build.
 The container will automatically grab all software you need.
-If you don't have superuser privileges, you will have to [compile manually](./gettingStarted.md#build-manual), and ensure that all needed software already exists on the system you're using.
+If you are running on an HPC system or want to use AMD, we recommmend you compile manually and ensure that all needed software already exists on the system you're using.
 ## Prerequisites

 Before cloning anything, we recommend you get `git-lfs`.
 The reason we recommend this is that we have several configurations